Pelican-Elegant/elegant/CONTRIBUTING.md

 # Code style

-Please make sure to follow the code style of the existing codebase.
+Please make sure to follow the code style of the existing code base.

 Specifically: